Title: "No Condemnation"

 Anyway, there may be other short background pieces as I work on the larger crossover set in mid-season 8.
 The second chapter will be posted on Thursday.
 Let me know what y'all think.

-Silene watched from her desk as Agent Gibbs snapped something at his agents, sending them scrambling for something that would appease their boss.
-In the two months since she had started at NCIS, she had noticed that most people tended to avoid Gibbs if at all possible, but it seemed to her that everyone in the building was giving him an even wider berth than normal, even her boss.
+Silene watched from her desk as Agent Gibbs snapped something at his agents, sending them scrambling for something that would appease their grumpy boss.
+In the two months she had been at NCIS, she had noticed that most people tended to avoid Gibbs if at all possible, but this week, it seemed to her that everyone in the building was giving him an even wider berth than normal, even her boss.

-If she had had to guess, she would have said that Chris was the closest thing to a friend that Gibbs had at NCIS, with the possible exception of Director Morrow, or maybe the ME, Dr. Mallard.
-But even Chris was being extra wary when approaching the other team lead.
+If she had had to guess, she would have said that Chris was the closest thing to a friend that Gibbs had at NCIS, or at least in the bullpen.
+She supposed that he seemed close to Director Morrow and the ME, Dr. Mallard.
+But even Chris was being extra cautious when approaching the other team lead.

 After watching Gibbs snap something else at Burley and Langer that sent both agents scrambling for the elevator, Silene turned to Chris.